astronomer/docs/astro/set-up-data-lineage.md

 ### Verify

 To confirm that your setup is successful, run a Spark job after you save your configuration.
-After you run this model, open the **Lineage** tab in the Cloud UI and go to the **Runs** page.
+After you run this model, click **Lineage** in the Cloud UI and then click **Runs** in the left menu.
 Your recent Spark job run appears in the table of most recent runs.